Yanmife554/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. a script that displays the 10 newest files in the current directory. a script that takes a list of words as input and prints only words that appear exactly once.
+a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. a script that displays the 10 newest files in the current directory. a script that takes a list of words as input and prints only words that appear exactly once. a script that display lines containing the pattern 'root' from the file /etc/passwd